spryker/documentation/Code releases 05.20/49badead-ebff-42ab-b159-79d536c36a4c.md

     2. In the **Filter Type** drop-down, select either multi-select or range.
     3. Enter the translations for all locations set up in your store.
 3. Click **Save**.

-***
+**Tips & Tricks**
 The filter is created by it will not be available for use unless you synchronize the filter preferences.
 To do the synchronization, click **Synchronize filter preference** in the top right corner of the **Filter Preferences** page.
-***

 ## Editing Filter Preferences
 To edit a filter preference:
 1. In the _Actions_ column of the **Filter preferences** table, click **Edit** for the filter you need to update.